New York Times Co. v. United States: Opinion

 On June 30, with six Justices concurring and three dissenting, the Supreme Court upheld the right of the newspapers to publish the material.
 The Court issued a terse per curiam opinion, stating only that the Court concurred with the decisions of the two lower courts to reject the Government's request for an injunction.
 In its decision, the court first established the legal question with the use of precedents.
 It first stated that "Any system of prior restraints of expression comes to this Court bearing a heavy presumption against its constitutional validity".
-The purpose of this statement was to make the presence of the inherent conflict between the Government's efforts and the First Amendment clear.
+The purpose of this statement was to make clear the presence of the inherent conflict between the Government's efforts and the First Amendment.
 The decision then stated that the government "thus carries a heavy burden of showing justification for the imposition of such a restraint".
 This reinforced the idea that it was the Nixon Administration's responsibility to show sufficient evidence that the newspapers' actions would cause a "grave and irreparable" danger.

 New York Times v.
-United States is generally considered a victory for an extensive reading of the First Amendment, but as the Supreme Court ruled on whether the government had made a successful case for prior restraint, its decision did not void the Espionage Act or give the press unlimited freedom to publish classified documents.
+United States is generally considered a victory for an expansive reading of the First Amendment, but as the Supreme Court ruled on whether the government had made a successful case for prior restraint, its decision did not void the Espionage Act or give the press unlimited freedom to publish classified documents.